vijay-ss/Crops-Data-Ingestion/README.md

 # Crops-Data-Ingestion

+***to run this project locally:***

+Clone the repository and run:
+- docker-compose build
+- docker-compose up airflow-init
+- docker-compose up

 ## Objective

 The main objective of this project is to produce an output excel file based on 3 crop-related input files: